From Backroads to Big Stages: The Red Clay Strays Story

 The guys will tell you, although the road might be hell, you can’t skip road-dogging it and playing empty rooms.
 You’ve gotta earn that experience.
 It taught them how to work a crowd, how to make it all come together.
 How to write songs, and perform them.

-And now they’ve got the hardware to show for all that hard work — their soul-stirring single I Just Wanna Be Loved went platinum this summer.
+And now they’ve got the hardware to show for all that hard work — their soul-stirring single “I Just Wanna Be Loved” went platinum this summer.
 That milestone isn’t just a streaming stat — it’s a sign that their blend of vulnerability and swagger is cutting across age, genre, and geography.

 Even sweeter?
-I Just Wanna Be Loved was written by Dakota Coleman, the youngest of the three Coleman brothers tied to the band.
-Brandon fronts it, Matthew films it, and Dakota now steers their merchandising… and hopefully he’ll write more songs.
-In other words, I Just Wanna Be Loved is more than a hit — it’s a band, and a family, victory.
+“I Just Wanna Be Loved” was co-written by Matthew and Dakoda Coleman, the youngest of the three Coleman brothers tied to the band.
+Brandon fronts it, Matthew documents it, and Dakoda now steers their merchandising… and hopefully he’ll write more songs.
+In other words, “I Just Wanna Be Loved” is more than a hit — it’s a band, and a family, victory.

-And just when you think their accolades couldn’t stack up any higher, along comes Billy Bob Thornton — Academy Award winner, front man of the Boxmasters, road-tested and no stranger to Southern Rock royalty (he’s a huge fan of the Allman Brothers Band).
+And just when you think their accolades couldn’t stack up any higher, along comes Billy Bob Thornton — Academy Award winner, front man of the Boxmasters, road-tested and no stranger to Southern Rock (he’s a huge fan of the Allman Brothers Band).
 So, when Billy Bob decides to drop not one, not two, but a whole mess of Stray songs into his new Paramount+ series Landman, well… that’s what you call a Southern Seal of Approval.

-In Episodes 6 and 7 of Landman, you’ll hear the Strays slipping into the story like they’ve always belonged there: “Sunshine (Western AF Version)” closing one, and a triple hit of “She’s No Good,” “Wondering Why,” and “Moment of Truth” in the next.
-That’s not background music — that’s a handshake from Billy Bob himself, saying, Boys, welcome to the big leagues.
+In Episodes 6 and 7 of Landman, you’ll hear the Strays slipping into the story like they’ve always belonged there: “Sunshine (Western AF Version)” closing episode 6, and a triple hit of “She’s No Good,” “Wondering Why,” and “Moment of Truth” in episode 7, sandwiched with the likes of Lainey Wilson, Ian Noe, Zach Bryan, Whiskey Meyers, and Turnpike Troubadours.

 Matthew runs the official Strays accounts on both platforms, so those pages are ground zero for band news — birthdays, new tour dates, big announcements — and they rack up thousands of comments in no time.
 Which makes sense because the Instagram official band account has more than a million followers.
 Those accounts also contain Matthew’s spectacular videos and photos (seen throughout this article), so follow the Strays on Instagram and Facebook to see where they are and what they’re up to.